-If avowed Christians universally disobey a commandment of the Bible, this is it.
-If we want to be hated—as Christ promised we would be if we followed him—bring this quote up when an unarmed African-American youth is shot by the police, or an American journalist is beheaded by some Islamic radical or other, or a vicious rapist is loose in your own town.
-People will treat you like the person who committed the heinous act; they will call you ugly names.
+If there is a universally disobeyed commandment of the Bible, this is it.
+If you want to be hated, as Christ promised you would be if we followed him, bring this quote up when an African-American youth is shot by the police, or an American journalist is beheaded by some Islamic radical or other, or a vicious rapist is loose in your own town.
+People will treat you like the person who committed the heinous act.
 You will get emotional questions: “So you think we should just let him keep doing it?”

 The answer is: “I don't know.
 I didn't say this; Jesus did.
 Ask Him.”

-Lord, Let me never flinch from understanding your Word; and where we think I cannot follow it, let me be sad for my sin, confess my sin, and resolve at least to try, remembering that I am perfect only by Your Grace.
+Lord, Let me never flinch from understanding your Word; and where we think I cannot follow it, let me be sad for my sin, and resolve at least to try, remembering that I am perfect only by Your Grace.
 Amen.

 ~ Mason Barge